 - They experience great distress as a result of their binge eating, but they often fear that seeking help for binge eating disorder might expose their secret.

 - They feel out of control and know they need help, yet the secretive nature of the problem just might prevent them from getting the help they desperately need!

 Ann Marie, one of our retreat participants, said, “We think that we can ‘fix’ this on our own, but the years pass and prove that it’s not true in most cases—it wasn’t in mine.”

-During introductions at one of our retreats, one of our retreat participants said that she had told her husband she was going to a tennis camp.
+During introductions at one of our in-person retreats, one of our participants said she had told her husband she was going to a tennis camp.
 She brought her racquet and planned to play so it was a sort of half-truth.
 Another said she had told her husband she was going to a “women’s retreat.”
-We all laughed when she told us that when he started to ask some questions about what we’d be talking about, she said, “Oh hormones and things” and that shut him right up!
+We all laughed when she told us that when he started to ask some questions about what we’d be talking about, she said, “I told him ‘Oh hormones and things’ and that shut him right up!”

 Ann Marie explained, “As you sit in small group therapy and hear ‘your’ story over and over, you know that you are truly not alone.
 Some of the greatest things to come out of the retreat are the friendships and the compassion.
 You finally have hope.”

 Ann Marie said that her retreat experience gave her the confidence to finally share her secret with her husband (still the only other person who knows).
 “Telling my husband totally released the anxiety I felt about hiding.
 It was such a great relief.
 So freeing!”

 Far from judging her, he became her ally.
 “He has become my cheerleader, reminding me all the time how far I’ve come.
 He even counts my cumulative days without bingeing – well over 350 days since my retreat!”